readium/swift-toolkit/docs/Guides/Readium LCP.md

 ## Using the SwiftUI LCP Authentication dialog

-If your application is built using SwiftUI, you cannot use `LCPAuthenticationDialog` because it requires a UIKit view controller as its host.
+If your application is built using SwiftUI, you cannot use `LCPDialogAuthentication` because it requires a UIKit view controller as its host.
 Instead, use an `LCPObservableAuthentication` combined with our SwiftUI `LCPDialog` presented as a sheet.

 ```swift
 @main